WPCD-Workflows/documentation/source/old/itm/public/xml/imports_sorted_by_author.rst

 Bolzonella
 ----------

--  ITM-TF plasma control working session and code camp:
+-  EU-IM-TF plasma control working session and code camp:
    Welcome and Agenda (T. Bolzonella)
    (4.5M)
 -  Implementation of the JT-60SA NBI configuration in EU transport